menandmice/micetro_docs/guides/user-manual/devices.rst

 Devices and Interfaces
 =======================

-A Device is any item that can be linked to an IP address, such as a computer, router, firewall, phone, or virtual machine.
+A Device is any object that can be linked to an IP address, such as a computer, router, firewall, phone, or virtual machine.
 Each device can have one or more interfaces and any number of IP addresses can be linked to it.
 By default, a device is identified by its name.
 However, you can create custom properties to better describe and manage your devices.
-For more information about how to create custom properties, see Custom Properties.
+For more information about how to create custom properties, see :ref:`admin-custom-properties`.

 **To access devices**: